The Imperial Wolf

 March 18th, 2023

 Capitolina looked over the bookshelves that lined the walls of Nora’s study.
 She was more literate than most wolves, being able to read and write Latin and Italian.
-Still, it felt distinctly unnatural to her.
-Giovanni was the only wolf that could be truly called a scholar.
-Most of the books on the shelf were copies of old manuscripts written in Latin, Coptic, Farsi, and Greek.
-Many of them Capitolina had never read before.
-They were primarily religious texts and stories collected from various libraries for the sake of Nora’s new position.
+Still it felt distinctly unnatural to her, and Giovanni was the only wolf that could be truly called a scholar.
+Most of the books on the shelf were copies of old manuscripts written in Latin, Demotic, Farsi, Old Norse, and Greek.
+Many of them Capitolina had never read before, they were primarily religious texts and stories collected from various libraries for the sake of her new position.

 “You can only ignore me for so long, Capitolina.
 I can’t imagine the bookshelf is that engaging.”